De wederopstanding van een klootzak

-De wederopstanding van een klootzak (English: "The resurrection of a bastard") is a 2013 film by Dutch filmmaker Guido van Driel.
+De wederopstanding van een klootzak (English: "The resurrection of a bastard") is a 2013 Dutch drama film by Guido van Driel.
 The film stars Yorick van Wageningen, Juda Goslinga, and Goua Robert Grovogui; it is one of three films in which Jeroen Willems, who died in 2012, appears posthumously.
 It was selected to open the 2013 International Film Festival Rotterdam.

 Background

 Guido van Driel, a cartoonist from Amsterdam, was assigned a graphic novel related to Saint Boniface, on the occasion of the 1250 anniversary of his martyrdom, by the Dongeradeel municipality in which Dokkum is located, the place of the saint's martyrdom.
 Om mekaar in Dokkum was published in 2004, and van Driel realized the opportunity for a film and wrote the screenplay based on his book.
 It took until the early 2010s for the financing to be available.
 De wederopstanding is his first movie; he co-wrote the screenplay with Bas Blokker.